Soskovets campaign strategy: Rise of the strategy

 Despite the aforementioned turmoil that the Soskovets strategy had ignited, it was not abandoned.
 Contrarily, it was soon adopted even further.
 This is due to the fact that the failure of reformist parties in the 1995 legislative elections bolstered Soskovet's argument.
 In the aftermath of the 1995 parliamentary elections, hard-liners championing the Soskovets strategy momentarily acquired a stronger role in Yeltsin's administration, as they were able to convince Yeltsin that the results of the legislative elections were proof that campaigning as a reformist would be disastrous for him.
-Many Yeltsin's inner-circle had also come to momentarily interprate the communist showing in 1995 as a protest vote against Yeltsin's economic reform program.
+Many Yeltsin's inner-circle had also come to momentarily interpret the communist showing in 1995 as a protest vote against Yeltsin's economic reform program.
 They viewed the strong showing of Zhirinovsky's party as evidence that Russians desired a strong, decisive leader that would fight crime, terrorism and disorder, thus leading them agree to comply with Soskovets' strategy.

 Yeltsin saw little use for reform-minded democrats.
 He was now convinced that in order to defeat Zyuganov, he would have to play the game similarly to the communists.
 Soskovets was appointed by Yeltsin as the coordinator of his still-unannounced reelection campaign.

 There was some legitimacy to the premise of Soskovets' strategy.
 In early 1996, polling showed the concept of law and order to have strong appeal with Russians.
 Polls showed that rural dwellers were most concerned with having a strong country and that individuals in small towns were most concerned with the prosperity of the nation.
 The majority of individuals in other large cities were primarily concerned about social security.
 Freedom only polled as a leading concern for Muscovites.
 In fact, amongst the nation as a whole, freedom as well as equality and justice ranked relatively low as a primary concern of voters.